genepi/imputationserver/docs/create-reference-panels.md

 ## Requirements

+This tutorial will help you to integrate your own reference poanel.
+A working reference panel can be found [here](https://imputationserver.sph.umich.edu/static/downloads/releases/hapmap2-1.0.0.zip).)
 ### Data

 Your reference data has to be available in the VCF file format (one for each chromosome).
 Currently GRCh37 coordinates are required.